-This menu shall show you the various things you can change in the start-up.
-Options will include Enable debugging, Enable boot logging, Enable low-resolution video, Enable Safe Mode, Disable driver signature enforcement [Bingo!]
+This menu shall show you the various things you can change in the start-up and the available options include

 Do try it out & shoot us a comment on what else you’d like to see here.
 Share it with friends if you found this useful.

 Read Next: Some Cool Windows Taskbar Tips and Tricks